JangSeongwon/MURM/README.md

    * Fixed 9 goal boxes VS Random 1 goal box
    * Random initial position(In range) of the object
    * Random Action POS in demos

-2. Online Tuning needed - Add Exploration to finetune MURM thus increase final success rate

-3. Replay Buffer

-4. Action diversity => Only 4-DOF

-5. Method:
+2. Method:
     *With Demo and VQVAE, train in offline RL
     *Design reward function computed with global-view first and active-view next
+    *Check whether increading demos have meaningful effect as further work
     *Use Robot state information as further work
     *Compare percentage of what not to do + expert dataset size

 --------------------------

 2/8 Analysis

 Training time offline = maybe 300 (14hours)
-Training time online = maybe 250 (??)
+Training time online = maybe 250 (24 hours)

-1. Collecting demo data with three computers
+1. Collecting demo data with third computer
 => OKAY

 2. Pretrained VQVAE.
 No need active once again...
-=> OKAY - 1500 epoches = 6.5days & 2VQVAE model
+=> OKAY - 1500 epoches = 6.5days & 2VQVAE model / but 1000 looks enough

 3. Started training offline RL
-=> OKAY - Need to trim the codes for Replay Buffer and Path collector and RL training
+=> OKAY

 4. Need to think of active-disadv task
     - Random Goal box as solution

 5. Offline RL framework implementation
-    - USE PtP Analysis
-    - IQL algorithm

     *Primary Concern*
     - How to use two latent vectors efficiently??
-(5120 + 5120latent space)
+(5120 + 5120 latent space)
            Images: Simply Concatenate features as in Lookcloser
            Reward:

     - Point1: Do I have to add noisy dataset??
-    - Point2: How much offline demo data??
+    - Point2: How much offline demo data = 1000 as standard
     - Point3: Add robot state information

-6. *If* success rate is satisfactory, Go for online fine-tuning as well
-   *If not* = Need to also implement online fine-tuning and check the results again

-7. As additional process try images with lower-dimensional size (64x64 or 48x48 as lowest possibility)
+7. As additional process try images with lower-dimensional size (64x64 or 48x48 as lowest possibility = too much time consuming)

 8. Edited rollout functions and goal sampling part and diagnostics
       -> Now need to edit for murm in codes + online tuning codes + murm_env_m3 edit